sledgemakesgames/Table-Ready-Casino-Trainer/README.md

 # Table Ready

-A free, browser-based blackjack strategy trainer — built to help new players get comfortable with real casino blackjack, one hand at a time.
+A free, browser-based blackjack strategy trainer — built to help new players get comfortable with real casino blackjack, one hand at a time without any account needed or payment.

 ## Why this exists